Jay-G14/ClickFlick/README.md

 Assumption:

--First run the server, then open the main file
 -Login page is in home page
 -Images can be uploaded by drag and drop as well as selected and multiple images are suppoerted -There is checkbox on the top corner of the photos which allows user to order the photos for the video